Register

 }

-Once the Data Model is defined, the core API can be made aware of it and will automatically apply the data model to the system field of any registered types.
+Once the Type Data Model is defined, the core API can be made aware of it and will automatically apply the Type Data Model to the system field of any registered types.

-The following code snippet will register the example CharacterData model with all character-type Actors.
+The following code snippet will register the example CharacterData model to be automatically applied as the system data for every Actor of the character type.

 Hooks.on("init", () => {